angular/angular-cli/packages/angular/cli/lib/examples/signal-forms/15-accessible-styled-forms.md

 - **Error Visibility:** Errors are only shown when a field is both `invalid` and `touched` (`@if (field().invalid() && field().touched())`).
 This provides a better user experience by not showing errors before the user has finished typing.
 - **Styling:** The `[class.invalid]` binding adds a red border to the input only when it's invalid and has been touched, providing clear visual feedback.
-- **Accessibility:** The `id` of the error message container is linked to the input via `aria-describedby`.
+- **Accessibility:** The `id` of the error message container is linked to the input via `aria-errormessage`.
 This tells screen readers to announce the specific error message when the user focuses on the invalid input.

 ## How to Use This Example